-Updated on March 14th, 2023
+Updated on March 28th, 2023

 The nurse will need to present their relevant education, certifications, and work history.
 Any supporting documentation should be gathered in case it is requested by the employer.

 The letter will need to be delivered to the employer by mail, email, or in person.
 It is recommended to send a physical document so that it may demand more attention and be kept on hand for reference.

 If the employer doesn’t respond to the nurse within a reasonable period, the nurse can contact them to ensure they received the letter and reiterate their interest.

 LETTER OF INTENT FOR NURSING JOB

 [SENDER STREET ADDRESS]

 [EMPLOYER CITY, STATE, ZIP]